bitnami/charts/bitnami/harbor/README.md

 ## Introduction

 This [Helm](https://github.com/kubernetes/helm) chart installs [Harbor](https://github.com/goharbor/harbor) in a Kubernetes cluster.
 Welcome to [contribute](https://github.com/bitnami/charts/blob/master/CONTRIBUTING.md) to Helm Chart for Harbor.

+This Helm chart has been developed based on [goharbor/harbor-helm](https://github.com/goharbor/harbor-helm) chart but including some features common to the Bitnami chart library.
+For example, the following changes have been introduced:

+- Possibility to pull all the required images from a private registry through the  Global Docker image parameters.
+- Redis&trade; and PostgreSQL are managed as chart dependencies.
+- Liveness and Readiness probes for all deployments are exposed to the values.yaml.
+- Uses new Helm chart labels formatting.
+- Uses Bitnami container images:
+  - non-root by default
+  - published for debian-10 and ol-7
+- This chart support the Harbor optional components Chartmuseum, Clair and Notary integrations.

 ## Prerequisites